bgoonz/BGOONZ_BLOG_2.0/docs/content/js-topics/roundingthefastway.md

 > Always code as if the person who ends up maintaining your code is a violent psychopath who knows where you live.

-For a solo programmer, that psychopath is inevitably “you in six months”.
+For a solo programmer, that psychopath is inevitably "you in six months”.

 ##### When you forget that `~~` always rounds to zero

-Newbie programmers may fixate on the cleverness of `~~`, forgetting the significance of “just drop the fractional portion of this number”.
-This can easily lead to **fencepost errors** (a.k.a. “off-by-one”) when transforming floats to array indices or related ordinal values, where a different kind of fractional rounding may actually be called for.
+Newbie programmers may fixate on the cleverness of `~~`, forgetting the significance of "just drop the fractional portion of this number”.
+This can easily lead to **fencepost errors** (a.k.a. "off-by-one”) when transforming floats to array indices or related ordinal values, where a different kind of fractional rounding may actually be called for.
 (Lack of code clarity usually contributes to this problem.)

-For instance, if you’re counting numbers on a “nearest integer” basis, you should use `Math.round()` instead of `~~`, but programmer laziness and the impact of ***10 whole characters saved per use*** on human fingers often triumph over cold logic, leading to incorrect results.
+For instance, if you’re counting numbers on a "nearest integer” basis, you should use `Math.round()` instead of `~~`, but programmer laziness and the impact of ***10 whole characters saved per use*** on human fingers often triumph over cold logic, leading to incorrect results.

 In contrast, the very names of the `Math.xyz()` functions clearly communicate their effect, reducing the probability of accidental errors.